pythonql/pythonql/README.md

  At the same time our queries look similar to SQL, but are more flexible and of course most of the expressions in the queres are in pure Python.
 A lot of functionality is cleaner than in SQL, like the window queries, subqueries in general, etc. As in Python, our query expressions can return generators, list, sets and maps.

+## Documentation

+A short tutorial on PythonQL is available here: https://github.com/pavelvelikhov/pythonql/wiki

 ## Examples

 We have a whole site dedicated to various scenarios with lots of queries where PythonQL is especially handy: www.pythonql.org